Job and Career - Wish I Had Known #2

 What do I wish I had known before I left HP?
 That I could survive and

-really, really enjoy.
-It took some false starts, like a temp job in
+really enjoy.
+It took some false starts, like a temp job in another hi tech

-another hi tech company that ultimately went under, and another job in a
+company that ultimately went under, and another job in a non-profit that was

 My pay may be half what it once was but I have full benefits in my job